 When it comes to Trump’s comments about Kim, it’s easy to see that the president is attempting to strike the right diplomatic tone.
 Jennifer Rubin’s criticisms are completely unfounded — and she’s been in the game long enough to know it.
 It’s obvious that Trump isn’t trying to become best friends with the dictator — he is simply trying to position himself to negotiate the best deal possible.

 Reagan complimented Gorbachev during the Cold War.
 Roosevelt was cozy with Stalin.
 Trump’s actions are not much different from his predecessors, who refused to insult their enemies to gain more ground in their negotiations.
-Unfortunately, the media’s irrational Trump hate prevents them from reacting in a way that doesn’t involve unhinged ranting and disingenuous criticism, and it doesn’t appear that they will be stopping any time soon.We value your comments!
-Please weigh in on our comment section below.
+Unfortunately, the media’s irrational Trump hate prevents them from reacting in a way that doesn’t involve unhinged ranting and disingenuous criticism, and it doesn’t appear that they will be stopping any time soon.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com